What should the best interior 3d rendering look like

 - There are chromatic aberrations — those almost imperceptible “fringes” of color along high-contrast boundaries that come naturally in a photograph.
 Fancy what a real pro can make with bare hands!

-If you only see the final result, you might think: “Okay, that’s good interior photography, but that’s it.”
+- If you only see the final result, you might think: “Okay, that’s good interior photography, but that’s it.”
 This is precisely the point.
-A truly high-end interior 3d rendering work will make you forget that it is actually a 3D visualization, so elaborate and realistic it is!
+A truly remarkable interior 3d rendering work will make you forget that it is actually a 3D visualization, so elaborate and realistic it is!

 A cozy interior 3d rendering